 In the original version, Millikan and one of his graduate students, Harvey Fletcher, took a pair of parallel horizontal metallic plates.
 A uniform electric field was created in the intermediate space by applying a potential difference between them.
 The plates were held apart by a ring of insulating material.
-The said ring had four holes, three for allowing the setup to be illuminated by a bright source of light and the fourth one was to allow a microscope for viewing.
+The ring had four holes, three for allowing light to illuminate the setup, and the fourth one enabled a microscope for viewing.
 A closed chamber with transparent walls was fitted above the plates.

-At the beginning of the experiment, a fine mist of oil droplets were sprayed into the chamber.
-In modern setups, an atomizer can be used to achieve the end.
-The oil was so chosen such that it had a very low vapor pressure and of the type used in vacuum apparatus.
+At the beginning of the experiment, a fine mist of oil droplets was sprayed into the chamber.
+In modern setups, an atomizer replaces the oil droplets.
+The oil was so chosen such that it had a low vapor pressure and capable of charging.
 Some of the oil drops became electrically charged by friction as they forced their way out of the nozzle.
 Alternatively, charging could also be induced by incorporating a source of ionizing radiation, such as an X-Ray tube, in the apparatus.
-The droplets thus entered the space between the plates and could be made to rise or fall according to the requirement by varying the plate voltage.
+The droplets entered the space between the plates and raised or fell, according to the requirement, by varying plate voltage.

-In terms of a simulated present-day arrangement, when the electric field is turned off, the oil drops fall between the plates under the action of gravity only.
+In terms of the present-day arrangement, when the electric field is turned off, the oil drops fall between the plates under the action of gravity only.
 The friction with the oil molecules in the chamber makes them reach their terminal velocity fast.
-The terminal velocity is the velocity of a body in the absence of any electric field.
-Once the field is turned on, the charged ones start to rise.
-This happens since the electric force directed upwards is stronger than the gravitational force acting downwards.
-One such drop is selected and kept at the center of the field of view of the microscope after allowing all other drops to fall by alternately switching off the voltage source.
+The terminal velocity is the constant speed that a freely falling object eventually reaches when the resistance of the medium through which it is falling prevents further acceleration.
+Once the field is turned on, the charged drops start to rise.
+This motion happens since the electric force directed upwards is stronger than the gravitational force acting downwards.
+One charged drop is selected and kept at the center of the field of view of the microscope after allowing all other drops to fall by alternately switching off the voltage source.
 The experiment is conducted with this drop.

 Theory and Calculations